 The winery is located in the northeastern part of the plateau of the municipality Saint-Emilion

-(Bordeaux) in the same area.
-The estate, which has been owned by the Asséo family since 1982, was sold to former porcelain manufacturer Dominique Decoster in 2001.
-It is classified as "Grand Cru Classé", which was last confirmed in 2012.
+(Bordeaux) in the area of the same name.
+The property, owned by the Asséo family since 1982, was sold in 2001 to the former porcelain manufacturer Dominique Decoster.
+It is classified as a "Grand Cru Classé", which was last confirmed in 2012.
 The vineyards cover 18 hectares and are planted with Merlot (70%), Cabernet Franc (15%) and Cabernet Sauvignon (15%).
-The long-lived red wine matures for 16 to 20 months in new barriques.
+The long-lived red wine matures in new barriques for 16 to 20 months.
 The second wine is called "Château Bois Cardinal".